Stability of Linear Systems under Extended Weakly-Hard Constraints: Extended Weakly-Hard Task Model

-The definition above differs from Definition~\ref{def:weakly-hard} in two points: firstly, it focuses on the presence of a new control command at the end of each time interval $\pi_i$, instead of checking the outcome (deadline hit or miss) of a job; secondly, it explicitly introduces the handling strategy by adding the symbol $\strat$.
-The dependency of the new extended weakly-hard model on the strategy $\strat$ is thus required by the necessity of introducing a more expressive alphabet $\Sigma\left(\strat\right)$ to characterize the behaviour of task $\tau$ in each possible time interval.
-In the case under analysis in this paper, for both the strategies Kill and Skip-Next, in each interval $\pi_i$ at most one job is activated and at most one job is completed.
-This restricts the possible behaviours to three cases, defined by the following symbols: \begin{enumerate}[label=(\roman*)] \item a time interval in which the same job is both released and completed is denoted by $\cH$ (\emph{hit}); \item a time interval in which either one or zero jobs are released, but no job is completed is denoted by $\cM$ (\emph{miss}); \item a time interval in which no job is released, but a job (released in a previous interval) is completed, is denoted by $\cR$ (\emph{recovery}). \end{enumerate} Therefore, we can build an alphabet for each possible strategy, namely $\Sigma\left(\strat\right)$.
-In the case of Kill and Skip-Next we obtain: \begin{enumerate}[label=(\roman*)] \item $\Sigma\left(\text{Kill}\right) = \{ \cM, \cH \}$, and \item $\Sigma\left(\text{Skip-Next}\right) = \{ \cM, \cH, \cR \}$. \end{enumerate} Trivially, $\Sigma\left(\text{Kill}\right)$ uses the basic alphabet from Definition~\ref{def:basic-alphabet}.
-In fact, exactly one job is activated at the beginning of each time interval when Kill is used -- and that job has a binary termination outcome.
-The additional recovery character $\cR$ is used in the Skip-Next alphabet to identify the late completion of a job that was not activated at the beginning of the current time interval.
-As a consequence, recalling Definition~\ref{def:new-mk}, $\cR$ is treated equivalently to $\cH$ when checking the extended weakly hard constraint.
-Similarly, an alphabet can be created for any arbitrary handling strategy, by checking all unique combinations of job activations and completions in each interval.
-Notably, the definition of such an alphabet does not require any additional information about the actuator modes introduced in Section~\ref{sec:back_deadline_miss}.
-However, the actuator mode will be fundamental later in Section~\ref{sec:matrices} in order to properly express the resulting dynamic matrices.
+We now require an expressive alphabet $\Sigma\left(\strat\right)$ to characterize the behaviour of task $\tau$ in each possible time interval.
+For both Kill and Skip-Next strategies, each interval $\pi_i$ contains at most one activated and one completed job.
+This restricts the possible behaviours to three cases: \begin{enumerate}[label=(\roman*)] \item a time interval in which the same job is both released and completed is denoted by $\cH$ (\emph{hit}); \item a time interval in which no job is completed is denoted by $\cM$ (\emph{miss}); \item a time interval in which no job is released, but a job (released in a previous interval) is completed, is denoted by $\cR$ (\emph{recovery}). \end{enumerate} By checking all unique combinations of job activations and completions in each interval, we obtain the alphabets for Kill and Skip-Next as $\Sigma\left(\text{Kill}\right) = \{ \cM, \cH \}$ and $\Sigma\left(\text{Skip-Next}\right) = \{ \cM, \cH, \cR \}$, respectively.
+The recovery character $\cR$ is used in the Skip-Next alphabet to identify the late \emph{completion} of a job.
+As a consequence, $\cR$ is treated equivalently to $\cH$ when verifying the extended weakly hard constraints (\ewhc{}).